Ramharish1324/CODETECH-TASK-2/README.md

 #OVERVIEW OF THE PROJECT

-The project is a **Task Management Tool** designed to help users manage and track their tasks efficiently.
+OBJECTIVE:The project is a **Task Management Tool** designed to help users manage and track their tasks efficiently.
 It is built using HTML, CSS, and JavaScript, with a clean, user-friendly interface.
 Here’s a breakdown of the project:

 ### 1. **Features**
    - **Task Creation**: Users can enter a task name into an input field and add it to the list by clicking the "Add Task" button.